InfiniteMilesSamuel/BasecampWizardry/README.md

-# 🌍 Basecamp 4 Client
+# 🌍 BasecampWizardry / Basecamp 4 Client

 A magical library to communicate with the ancient and mysterious Basecamp 4 APIs.